Transfer Credit Policy

 - Transfer credit received from an institution that offers quarter credits will be converted from quarter credits/units to semester credits.
 A quarter credit is equated to 2/3 of a semester credit.
 Semester credits equating to a ½ credit or more will be rounded to the next whole credit.
 Thus, four quarter credits would equate to three semester credits.

-(Limits the amount of undergraduate degree credit which may be transferred to Norwich University.)
+(Limits the amount of credit which may be transferred to Norwich University.)

-- At least one-fourth of the required degree credits must be earned at Norwich.
+- At least one-fourth of the required degree credits must be earned at Norwich for an undergraduate degree.

 - Limits to transfer credits for undergraduate majors, minors, and concentrations (subject to Articulation agreements).